Enlightened Activities Program

 Please reach out if you would like to volunteer your time or skills to our sangha.

 Dzokden and our affiliated organizations are supported by volunteers.
-We are a global multilingual, multicultrual and inclusive community from over 150 countries and 13+ languages around the world.
-We are dedicated and committed to supporting Rinpoche’s vision to bring about a new Golden Age for our world.
-By volunteering you establish and strengthen your connection to Rinpoche, his mission and our Dharma sisters and brothers.
+We are a global multilingual, multicultural and inclusive community from over 150 countries and 13+ languages around the world.
+We are dedicated and committed to supporting Rinpoché’s vision to bring about a new Golden Age for our world.
+By volunteering you establish and strengthen your connection to Rinpoché, his mission and our Dharma sisters and brothers.

 We have several large and small projects.
 You can choose to take on volunteer work on a case by case basis or commit to be a dedicated volunteer.
 Dedicated volunteers work on a project continuously and regularly.
 As a Dzokden Volunteer, you will work closely with team leads and coordinators across many diverse disciplines and ongoing projects.
-Our Volunteers support Rinpoche’s global tour each year, commissioning Dharma objects, designing retreat centers, finance, marketing, web development, graphic design, photography, book publishing, translations, event management and so much more.
+Our volunteers support Rinpochés global tour each year, commissioning Dharma objects, designing and maintaining retreat centers, finance, marketing, web development, graphic design, photography, book publishing, translations, event management and so much more.

 The Importance of Dharma Service